 “I have seen, I have seen the affliction of My people which is in Egypt, and I have heard their groaning, and am come down to deliver them.
 And now come, I will send you into Egypt.”
 Acts 7:34

-Previously, Moses had attempted to deliver Israel in his own strength and ability, but now he stood in the manifest presence of the Lord and received the enabling power of the Lord.
+Previously, Moses had attempted to deliver Israel in his own strength and ability, but now he stood in the manifest presence of the Lord to receive the enabling power of the Lord.
 He had attempted to work for the Lord, but now, he received a present word from the Lord and is ready to allow the Lord to work through him.

 It is one thing to be called, but it is another to be sent.
 The first time Moses tried to deliver his brethren, he knew that he was called, but utterly failed.
-Now he was being sent.
-Notice that the Lord said to him, “Come ‑ I will send you.”
-Our personal relationship to the Lord, and the time that we spend in His presence, are of primary importance and foundational to all that we do.
+Now he is being sent.
+Notice that the Lord said to him, “Come, I will send you.”
+Our personal relationship with the Lord, and the time that we spend in His presence, are of primary importance and foundational to all that we do.

 As we turn aside to “wait” upon the Lord, seeking to better recognize His voice so we can respond to His presence and learn obedience, we will gain experience in following Him.
 Only then will we receive the necessary divine enabling to fulfill the calling that we have received.

 When the Lord told Moses to take off his shoes, He was saying, “You have gone as far as you can go in your own strength and ways.
 Now you must walk in My shoes with My strength, and by My Word alone.”